RedisLabs/redisraft/README.md

    many Raft implementations support.
 2. It bloats the Raft log for no reason.
 An optimization would trigger a heartbeat to avoid stale reads but not generate a real log entry.

+A better approach, which needs to be implemented at the Raft library level, is to synchronize reads with heartbeats received from the majority.